BEEN THERE, DONE THAT: Apr. 2, 2005; Aug. 5, 2006 (BAL 5, NYY 0); Aug. 1, 2009 (BOS 4, BAL 0).

 CINEMA: Some scenes from the movie Major League II (1994) were filmed in Camden Yards, "playing the role" of Cleveland Stadium (a terrible miscasting), as was a scene from one episode of NBC's drama Homicide: Life On the Streets.

 As part of the team's strategy to reorient themselves toward defense rather than slugging, in 2001 the Orioles modified the field layout to make home runs more difficult.
 The diamond was rotated two degrees counterclockwise, and home plate was moved seven feet back and slightly to the right side.
 As a result, the distance the the deepest corner just left of dead center field (417 feet) was, temporarily, the fourth greatest among all major league stadiums.
 After a year, however, they restored the diamond to its original alignment.
 In 2004, two rows of seats were added between the dugouts, reducing the backstop distance to about 54 feet.
 Nevertheless, overall seating capacity was later reduced, from a peak of just over 48,000 to just under 46,000.
 In 2012, a new rooftop table-seating area was added above the center field batter's eye, and the scoreboard wall in the right field corner was reduced by about four feet.

-I have deep respect and admiration for the Orioles team, and not just because I'm a bird watcher.
-Since they moved from St. Louis and adopted a new identity in 1954, they have set a standard for success in a mid-sized urban market, much like the Cardinals, and have earned deep fan loyalty.
-I attended several games at Memorial Stadium during the 1980s, but as long as franchise owner Peter Angelos succeeded in keeping baseball out of Washington during the various expansion and relocation opportunities in the 1990s, however, I boycotted the Orioles as a matter of principle.
+I have deep respect and admiration for the Orioles team, who have set a standard for success in a mid-sized urban market ever since they moved from St. Louis and adopted a new identity in 1954.
+Much like the Cardinals, and have earned deep fan loyalty.
+I attended several games at Memorial Stadium during the 1980s, but as long as franchise owner Peter Angelos succeeded in keeping baseball out of Washington during the various expansion and relocation opportunities in the 1990s, I boycotted the Orioles as a matter of principle.
 After baseball finally returned to Washington in 2005, I was very glad to see games at this wonderful ballpark.